 During the time that she had been a student at Palmer, Ritsuko joined the intern program of the late Dr. J. Larry Troxell, one of the profession's most esteemed practitioners and teachers of the Gonstead method of Chiropractic.
 After she graduated, Dr. Crabb continued to work with Dr. Troxell as an examination doctor, and as an associate Chiropractor, until the time that Dr. Troxell closed his Davenport clinic and moved to Clinton.

 In May of 1991, Dr. Crabb opened her own practice in Davenport.
-Since the time that she entered the profession, Dr. Crabb has continued to realize her childhood dream of helping people live happier, healthier lives.
+Since the time that she entered the profession, Dr. Crabb has continued to realize her childhood dream of helping people live happier, healthier, higher quality lives.

 - ACADEMIC DEGREES: